Thankbye/ssh_creation/README.md

 > ssh-copy-id user@IP

-#### Disable the password authentification
+#### Disable the password authentication

-We can secure way more our server by disable the password authentification, you gonna tell me that remove the password is not that secure **BUT** we gonna change this by a *passphrase* it's way more secure than a password cause if a hacker found its it will not know the passphrase so you server will be safe.
-To disable the password authentification we need to edit the **sshd_config** :
+We can secure way more our server by disabling the password authentication, you gonna tell me that removing the password is not that secure **BUT** we gonna change this by a *passphrase* it's way more secure than a password cause if a hacker found its it will not know the passphrase so you server will be safe.
+To disable the password authentication we need to edit the **sshd_config** :

 > sudo nano /etc/ssh/sshd_config
 >
->> PasswordAuthentification no
+>> PasswordAuthentication no

 You have to found the PasswordAuthentification line then **uncomment** the line and type **no** instead of **yes** Then you have to restard the SSH service to apply the change :